kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/vim-floaterm/README.md

 - If `wintype` is `floating` or `popup`: `'top'`, `'right'`, `'bottom'`, `'left'`, `'center'`, `'topleft'`, `'topright'`, `'bottomleft'`, `'bottomright'`, `'auto'(at the cursor place)`.
 Default: `'center'`

+In addition, there is another option `'random'` which allows to pick a random position from above when (re)opening a floaterm window.

 #### **`g:floaterm_borderchars`**